mrtnhwtt/kittypass/README.md

 Planned Features:

-- [ ] Instead of a unique salt per Vault, implement unique salt per Login.
 - [ ] Develop a TUI
-- [x] Integrate Viper for configuration management, allowing users to customize storage and logs location.
-- [ ] Add support for other storage methods beyond SQLite
+- [ ] Add support for other storage methods
 - [ ] Add support for other encryption algorithms

 ## License